lubieniebieski/lubieniebieski.github.com/content/posts/2020/2020-01-25-workspace-2020/index.md

 ### Laptop

-{{< figure src="20200121_P1211673-lubieniebieskipl.jpg" caption="I like the blue colour and I like Porsches as well.
+{{< figure src="20200121_P1211673-lubieniebieskipl.jpg" caption="I like the blue color and I like Porsches as well.
 Couldn't resist having this beautiful 991.2 911 GT3 in Sapphire Blue.
 One day..." >}}

-I use a **[2016 Macbook Pro 13&#8243;][1]** in Space Gray.
+I use a **[2016 MacBook Pro 13&#8243;][1]** in Space Gray.

-I've liked it in the beginning, but recently I run into issues with the keyboard (_this is real and I actually know more people who have some issues with their Macbook keyboards than the people who don't have any issues_) and the overall performance of the OS and I'm looking forward to a replacement in upcoming months (probably a 16" Macbook Pro).
+I've liked it in the beginning, but recently I run into issues with the keyboard (_this is real and I actually know more people who have some issues with their MacBook keyboards than the people who don't have any issues_) and the overall performance of the OS and I'm looking forward to a replacement in upcoming months (probably a 16" MacBook Pro).

 It's the basic configuration with TouchBar and 16GB of RAM.
 I usually work with Chrome, some docs, terminal and other small apps but the amount of RAM is never enough!

-Macbook sits on a silver **[Rain Design mStand][2]**.
-It's not matched to the colour of the hardware but I don't mind it (there was some kind of promotion on this particular colour after all).
+MacBook sits on a silver **[Rain Design mStand][2]**.
+It's not matched to the color of the hardware but I don't mind it (there was some kind of promotion on this particular color after all).

 ### Display

 In 2017 I bought **[LG 27UD88-W][3]** display.
-It's 27", 4K and it has a USB-C connection which works great with my Macbook (one cable for power&display).
+It's 27", 4K and it has a USB-C connection which works great with my MacBook (one cable for power&display).

 The only issue I had initially, was the USB-C cable itself.
 The one delivered with the display was to short for my cable management needs and I had to look for a replacement.
-The one provided with the Macbook doesn't transfer data (it transmits power only), the other ones are short or have some other issues.
+The one provided with the MacBook doesn't transfer data (it transmits power only), the other ones are short or have some other issues.
 After some time, I found the right cable on Amazon, unfortunately, it's not available anymore.

 The display is mounted on a **Maclean MC-628**.
 It's cheap but for a couple of years I had 0 issues with it and I'm able to move the display in all directions.
 Sometimes I bring it closer to my face, sometimes I put it back.
 There's no such thing as one-hand, assisted arrangement, but it's good enough to not worry about it.